 Yes, I take pictures of text on my radio screens.
-This page serves as an introduction to my RDS and HD Radio screenshots gallery, linked above.
+This page explains why I do it and what it is all about.

 You may have noticed that your late-model car radio tells you the artist and title of the song playing.
 Or, it may show you the current weather or station name.
 While this can be something very handy with naming that tune that catches your ear, the same technology often provides DXers with a slam dunk way of positively identifying radio stations.